attltb/UFBL/README.md

 ## How to use

 UFBL contains two algorithms named Bit-Run Two Scan (BRTS) and Bit-Merge-Run Scan (BMRS).
-Each algorithms only requires one source file, one header file, and a common header named *label_solver.h*.
-The common header contains code for a data structure named Union-Find with path compression (UFPC) label solver which is developed by Kesheng Wu, Ekow Otoo and Kenji Suzuki.
+Each algorithms requires one source file, one header file, and common headers named *Formats.h*, *label_solver.h*.
+The last one contains code for a data structure named Union-Find with path compression (UFPC) label solver which is developed by Kesheng Wu, Ekow Otoo and Kenji Suzuki.
+Algorithms for x86, x64 processor also require *Format_changer_X86.h*, *Format_changer_X64.h* respectively.

 BRTS supports both 4-connectivity and 8-connectivity, while BMRS only supports 8-connectivity.
 Since each algorithms has two versions which work on x86 processor and x64 processor, total 6 version of UFBL algorithm are available.

 <table>
   <tr>